Gain Medical Experience

 - West Wind Village

 Medical school admissions committees also appreciate health-related global experiences, particularly if they involve learning or improving a second language.
-Contact our Study Abroad Office and the Academic Center for Enrichment for more information about how you can get involved with a local, national, or global program.
+Contact the Academic Center for Enrichment for more information about how you can get involved with a local, national, or global program.
 Don’t forget to ask about opportunities during May or summer terms.

 Off-campus opportunities include:

 - National Science Foundation Research Experience for Undergraduates

 - U of M Life Sciences Summer Undergraduate Research Programs

 - Mayo Graduate School Summer Undergraduate Research Fellowship